Electricity and gas: invoice 3 May 2022 • 8 minutes

 The reasons behind such price differences are complex and depend on a range of factors.
 Nevertheless, we will try to provide some explanations for these disparities.
 This list is not exhaustive.

 Firstly, it is important to understand that the origin of the gas that flows through the European networks is not the same everywhere.
 In Belgium, for instance, we do not produce natural gas; we import it.
 And the prices fluctuate depending on its place of origin.
-However, the country has a considerable advantage: the port of Zeebrugge.
-This acts as a hub for the international gas route and means that energy suppliers can purchase gas at competitive prices.
-As a result, Belgian customers also benefit.
+However, the country has a significant advantage: the port of Zeebrugge.
+This acts as a hub for the international gas route.
+It allows energy suppliers to purchase gas at competitive prices, which means that Belgian customers also benefit.

-In the Netherlands, the tax rate has risen hugely in recent years in order to finance the transition to renewable energies.
+In the Netherlands, the tax rate has increased dramatically in recent years in order to finance the transition to renewable energies.
 This explains why the gas price has reached such a level.
-However, the cost of the energy component may be surprising, given that the country produces its own gas.
+However, the cost of the energy component is surprising, given that the country produces its own gas.

 In the United Kingdom, the policies are more liberal.
-The British are clearly subject to lower taxes than their European counterparts, whereas they pay roughly the same amount as them per gas molecule and for network maintenance.
+The British are clearly subject to lower taxes than their European counterparts, whereas they pay roughly the same amount as the Europeans per gas molecule and for network maintenance.

-In France, despite having had a liberalized market since 2007, few suppliers can compete with Engie and EDF, the country’s historical suppliers.
+In France, despite a liberalised market since 2007, few suppliers can compete with Engie and EDF, the country’s historical suppliers.
 This may explain why there is little pressure on the price of the energy component.

 This type of situation particularly affects households that may have signed a fixed-rate energy contract more than a year ago.
 This would mean that their rates have stayed the same, whereas the average gas bill has fallen by 16% compared with September 2019, and by 39% compared with September 2018.